Core systems

 Requested → Working

-When a shipment is first created, it sits in Requested status.
+When a shipment is first created, it sits in Requested status:

-• The status automatically changes to Working
+• Status changes to Working

 Working → Shipped